demberto/PyFLP/README.md

 PyFLP is a parser for FL Studio project (.flp) files written in Python.

-You should also check [FLPInfo](https://github.com/demberto/FLPInfo), a command line utility that shows basic information about an FLP.

 ## ⏬ Installation

 PyFLP requires Python 3.6+